(Back to Case Studies)

 Garden Size vs Graywater Volume.

-In this example, 3 people live in a house with total garden and unoccupied land space of 30,000 square feet, with good quality loam and reasonable drainage.
+In this example, 3 people live in a house with total garden space of 1,000 square feet, with good quality loam and reasonable drainage.

-The total amount of water required each month to irrigate the entire property is 2 gallons per sq ft = 60,000 gallons per month.
+The total amount of water required each month is 2 gallons / sq ft = 2,000 gallons per month.

 The residents generate 3 (people) x 25 (gallons per day) x 30 (days per month) = 2,250 gallons per month.